 The design you choose for your plaster registers will need to coordinate with the custom design of your galvanized ductwork.
 This is standard type ductwork, but the geometry will need to be compatible with the specific air flow supplied through the decorative grille design.

 ABOVE CONSTRUCTION PHOTO: Our heat and AC ductwork were sized and engineered to our specific register design.
 The HVAC system installed in the house is an important calculation.
-ABOVE: The rough-in of the duct work is complete, and 5/8″ drywall has been installed.
+ABOVE: The rough-in of the duct work is complete, and 5/8″ drywall has been installed on the walls and custom door surround.

 Here is a close up photo of the galvanized box and duct.
 Notice how deep this box is?
 Again, it is designed for the volume of air flow, and function of our specific plaster register cover design.